rjsalamanca/myFirstPython/README.md

 # myFirstPython

-This is my first python project.
+This is my first python project in Digital Crafts.